matthewmullin01/clusterkit/README.md

 ## Quick Start - Interactive Example

-Copy and paste this into IRB to try out the main features:
+Copy and paste this **entire block** into IRB to try out the main features (including the srand line for reproducible results):

 ```ruby
 require 'clusterkit'